vpon-sdk/vpon-sdk.github.io/en/android-registration.en.md

 > **Note**: You can change the language setting on the top-right corner of the application page.

-# Apply License ID For Vpon SDK
+# Apply License Key For Vpon SDK
 ---
-Before you start to integrate Vpon SDK, you need to apply License IDs for each ad types in different platform.
+Before you start to integrate Vpon SDK, you need to apply License Keys for each ad types in different platform.

-Please access [Publisher Panel](http://console.vpon.com/) to apply your own License ID.
+Please access [Publisher Panel](http://console.vpon.com/) to apply your own License Key.

-# Get Your License ID
+# Get Your License Key
 ---
 Switch to "App" tag and click `Create New App` to connect your application with your Vpon Publisher account.
 Insert your application name, platform, URL and application instructions.
 Then you have to choose if you would like to use CrazyAd.